sky-nguyen/sky-nguyen.github.io/index.md

-## Working projects in Data Analytics and Data Science
+## Current projects in Data Analytics and Data Science

 ---